 - If you sent a gift card, contact the company that issued it.

-The presence of scammers on dating websites and apps is by no means a sign that you need to give up on looking for love online altogether.
-If you stay vigilant and keep yourself informed of how online dating and romance scammers operate, you’ll be able to protect yourself—and your wallet—as you swipe left and right to your heart’s content.
+The presence of scammers on online dating apps is by no means a sign that you need to give up on looking for love online altogether.
+If you stay vigilant and keep yourself informed of how romance scammers and cybercriminals operate, you’ll be able to protect yourself—and your wallet—as you swipe left and right to your heart’s content.